textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 # Diagnostics troubleshooting

 Troubleshooting web technology is an inherent fact of being online, and especially if you run your own website.
-Textpattern’s Diagnostics panel (Admin > Diagnostics) helps make troubleshooting easier.
+Textpattern's Diagnostics panel (Admin > Diagnostics) helps make troubleshooting easier.
 This document describes the functionality and how to use it.

 **Contents**